David Hirst (footballer): Coaching career

 In April 2013, Hirst was appointed as a coach in the Sheffield Wednesday academy set up.
 He also held a similar position with Crystal Palace.

 Personal life

-He is the father of professional footballer George Hirst.
+Hirst is of Scottish descent through his father.
+David is the father of professional footballer George Hirst.

 He has worked as a corporate hospitality host for Sheffield Wednesday during recent seasons.

 Style of play

-Hirst was often considered a rare breed of 'total striker' and was blessed with pace, height, heading, strength, dribbling, creativity and being in the right place at the right time.
-Although predominantly left footed, he had an excellent right foot too and scored some spectacular goals from range with both feet.
+Hirst was often considered a rare breed of 'total striker' and had pace, height, heading, strength, dribbling, creativity and being in the right place at the right time.
+Although predominantly left-footed, he had an excellent right foot too and scored some spectacular goals from range with both feet.

 Hirst previously held the record for the fastest recorded shot, hitting the bar at 114 mph against Arsenal at Highbury in September 1996.